TrellixVulnTeam/swahilipython_SCMU/Doc/library/tkinter.rst

 -------------

-Tk allows you to register and unregister a callback function which will be called from the Tk mainloop when I/O is possible on a file descriptor.
+Tk allows you to register and unregister a callback function which will be called kutoka the Tk mainloop when I/O is possible on a file descriptor.
 Only one handler may be registered per file descriptor.
 Example code::

-   import tkinter
+   agiza tkinter
    widget = tkinter.Tk()
    mask = tkinter.READABLE | tkinter.WRITABLE
    widget.tk.createfilehandler(file, mask, callback)